-Item Description

-Registration State of the network registration

-Operator Specifies the operator's network the router operates in.

-Technology Transmission technology

-PLMN Code of operator

-Cell Cell the router is connected to.

-LAC Location Area Code - unique number assigned to each location area

-Channel Channel the router communicates on

-ARFCN in case of GPRS/EDGE technology,

-UARFCN in case of UMTS/HSPA technology,

-EARFCN in case of LTE technology.

-2 Eritti oliviii odos ol Ere teoliilology.
+Item Registration Description State of the network registration Registration State of the herwork registration 0 Operator Specifies the operator's network the router operates in.
+Technology Transmission technology PLMN Code of operator Cell Cell the router is connected to (in hexadecimal format).
+LAC/TAC Unique number (in hexadecimal format) assigned to each location area.
+LAC (Location Area Code) is for 2G/3G networks and TAC (Tracking Area Code) is for 4G networks.
+Channel Channel the router communicates on • ARFCN in case of GPRS/EDGE technology, • UARFCN in case of UMTS/HSPA technology, • EARFCN in case of LTE technology.
+Band Cellular band abbreviation.
 Signal Strength Signal strength (in dBm) of the selected cell, for details see Table 5.

-Signal Quality Signal quality of the selected cell:

-EC/IO for UMTS (it's the ratio of the signal received from the pilot channel - EC - to the overall level of the spectral density, ie the sum of the signals of other cells - IO).

-• RSRQ for LTE technology (Defined as the ratio $\frac{N \times RSRP}{RSSI}$ ).
+Signal Quality Signal quality of the selected cell: EC/IO for UMTS (it's the ratio of the signal received from the pilot channel - EC - to the overall level of the spectral density, ie the sum of the signals of other cells - IO).
+RSRQ for LTE technology (Defined as the ratio N×RSRP/RSSI).
 The value is not available for the EDGE technology.

-CSQ Cell signal strength with following value ranges:

-• 2-9 = Marginal,

-• 10-14 = OK,

-• 15-19 = Good,

-• 20-30 = Excelent.
+RSSI, RSRP, RSRQ, RSCP or Ec/lo Other parameters reporting signal strength or quality.
+Please note, that some of them may not be available, depending on the cellular module or cellular technology.
+CSQ Cell signal strength with following value ranges: • 2 - 9 = Marginal, • 10 - 14 = OK, • 15 - 19 = Good, • 20 - 30 = Excelent.
 Neighbours Signal strength of neighboring hearing cells (GPRS only) .
+Manufacturer Module manufacturer